NephriteLabs/NephriteLabs/README.md

 - seaborn
 - numpy

-I've also done data transformation and cleaning, imported / exported datasets into code, learned to do API requests, and how to work with different data formats, such as JSON and CSV.
+I've worked on data transformation and cleaning, imported and exported datasets into code, learned to make API requests in Python, and how to work with different data formats, such as JSON and CSV.
 Also, there's been quite a lot of SQL, advanced Excel features, and dashboarding tools such as Power BI and Tableau.

-I also have some experience with scikit-learn, and I'm tackling ML at the moment, thinking about going into PyTorch or TensorFlow, maybe both.
+Additionally, I'm currently tackling ML, having basic experience with scikit-learn, and I plan to explore PyTorch and TensorFlow libraries later.
-Big Data, NoSQL, and ML are all areas I'm currently interested in and plan to further develop my skills in.
+Big Data, NoSQL, and ML are all areas I'm interested in and aim to develop my skills in going further.

 There's a lot to learn and I love it.
 Things don't seem to be too complicated, but there are certainly challenges.
 I do my best to put in as much effort and time as I can 💪